-- What programming language was used to develop Real3D-Analysis?
-Real3D-Analysis was written in its entirety in standardized C++, a programming language that is used in mission critical projects around the world.
+- What programming language was used to develop Real3D?
+Real3D was written in its entirety in standardized C++, a programming language that is used in mission critical projects around the world.
 No FORTRAN, no Visual Basic, no C, no Java, no C#, no legacy code, period!

 - What are the limitations of the evaluation version of the software?
-1).
-The evaluation version of Real3D-Analysis can read, create and solve models of any size but cannot save models with more than 16 nodes.
-2).
-Professional uses are prohibited.
+The evaluation version of Real3D 1). can read, create and solve models of any size but cannot save models with more than 16 nodes; 2). may not be used for professional purpose.

 - How big a model can the program handle?
-The capacity of Real3D-Analysis depends on the version you are running.
-Real3D-Analysis Professional sets no practical limit with regard to the number of nodes, elements etc. For example, the actual limit for the number of nodes is 2^31 - 1 = 2,147,483,647.
+The capacity of Real3D depends on the version you are running.
+Real3D Professional sets no practical limit with regard to the number of nodes, elements etc. For example, the actual limit for the number of nodes is 2^31 - 1 = 2,147,483,647.
 However, your computer probably will run out of memory long before it reaches this limit.
-Other versions of Real3D-Analysis have capacity limitations deliberately imposed.
+Other versions of Real3D have capacity limitations deliberately imposed.